trilamsr/Template-Word-Doc-to-PDF-Convert/README.md

 # Fill in templated document (docx) with an option to convert to PDF

 If you're like me, trying to apply to hundreds of companies to have them ask you to submit a cover letter.
 Then you have to change refill your templated word document with "recruiter X", "company Y", and "position Z".
-So much copy and paste hassle.
+So much copy and paste hassle!

 Look no further.
 I've put together this fill-in template document, with the optional conversion from document to pdf.